alexbyrnes/Team7/README.md

 She uses online dating apps, so she is familiar with swiping left/right and is used to getting options tailored to her.
 Angela is the super-user.

-Three situations she uses to catch up on news, with limited time:
--coffee break at work (10 minutes)
--commute on the metro (30 minutes)
--cardio at the gym (1 hour)
+Three situations she uses to catch up on news, with limited time: coffee break at work (10 minutes); commute on the metro (30 minutes); cardio at the gym (1 hour)

 This app:
 Sign in, then choose preferred topics of news as a starting point.
 The app learns your habits and preferences over time, while not refusing to give up on crucial news of the day.